-(d) Partnerships (0-20 points).
-The applicant can receive up to 20 points for quantity and quality of the applicant's existing public, private, and philanthropic partnerships and proposed new partnerships for this effort.
+(d) Partnerships (0-25 points).
+The applicant can receive up to 25 points for quantity and quality of the applicant's existing public, private, Tribal, and philanthropic partnerships and proposed new partnerships for this effort.
 The applicant should demonstrate their ability to leverage new partners that have had limited engagement with RD projects or priorities to leverage resources, enhance technical assistance, and/or increase reach to target areas.
-The maximum 20 points for this criterion will be based on the following:
+The maximum 25 points for this criterion will be based on the following:

-(i) The applicant should provide a list of potential partners, existing or new, who might commit to the project as well as a description of the sectors they represent (i.e., public, private, philanthropic).
-(0-10 points)
+(i) The applicant should provide a list of existing and/or potential partners who will commit to the project as well as a description of the sectors they represent (i.e., public, private, Tribal, philanthropic), and partner resources.

-(ii) The applicant should describe how they will engage with new and existing partners to support the project as well as how they can leverage partner resources.
-(0-10 points)
+(ii) The applicant should describe in detail how they will engage with these partners to support the project, including how they will leverage